industry-advance/industry-advance/README.md

 The quickest way to get started under Linux/macOS is to use [https://nixos.org/nix/](Nix) as a dev environment.
 Just run `nix-shell` in the project directory.

-Once set up, all that's needed is to run `cargo make run-qt` to build and start the game in mGBA.
-Alternatively, `cargo make debug-run` creates a debug build and launches it in mGBA, waiting for a GDB client to attach on port `2345`.
+Once set up, all that's needed is to run `cargo make assets && cargo make run-qt` to build assets, build the game and start it in mGBA.
+Alternatively, `cargo make assets && cargo make debug-run` creates a debug build and launches it in mGBA, waiting for a GDB client to attach on port `2345`.
-`cargo make test` runs the tests.
+`cargo make assets && cargo make test` runs the tests.

+*NOTE:* If you change the Mindustry assets/the asset generation script you have to run `cargo make assets` manually.
+The process is manual because rebuilding them takes a long time.

 ## Update CI build environment